EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-09.md

 - “Write an async refresher that batches POST requests with bounded concurrency and retries using tenacity.”
 - “Show how to use `httpx.AsyncClient` with `ASGITransport` in tests.”
 - “Design an idempotency key strategy for POST `/recommendations/refresh` with sample tests.”
+- “Instrument the refresher with Logfire spans and counters so each job logs status + idempotency key.”